gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/about_this_guide.rst

 For further information about Ada and related tools, please refer to the following documents:

-* :title:`Ada 95 Reference Manual`, :title:`Ada 2005 Reference Manual`, and
+* :title:`Ada 95 Reference Manual`, :title:`Ada 2005 Reference Manual`,
-  :title:`Ada 2012 Reference Manual`, which contain reference material for the several revisions of the Ada language standard.
+  :title:`Ada 2012 Reference Manual`,  and :title:`Ada 2022 Reference Manual`,
+  which contain reference material for the several revisions of the Ada language standard.

-* :title:`GNAT Reference_Manual`, which contains all reference material for the GNAT implementation of Ada.
+* :title:`GNAT Reference Manual`, which contains all reference material for the GNAT implementation of Ada.

 * :title:`Using GNAT Studio`, which describes the GNAT Studio